ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Common Sootywing has been reported from 98 out of 351 towns in Massachusetts (Map 84).
-Three new towns for 2010, which should be added to the map, are Westport, Cambridge, and Milton.
+Common Sootywing has been reported from 108 out of a possible 351 towns in Massachusetts (Map 84).

-The 1986-90 Atlas had also reported Common Sootywing as uncommon on Cape Ann, but MBC has several reports from Gloucester, Marblehead and Saugus, and many from other north shore towns such as Ipswich, Topsfield and Newbury.
+On Cape Ann, the 1986-90 Atlas had also reported Common Sootywing as uncommon, but BOM-MBC has several reports from Gloucester, Marblehead and Saugus, and many from other north shore towns such as Ipswich, Topsfield and Newbury.
+The furthest north towns are Newburyport and West Newbury.

 Broods and Flight Time